odewahn/polyglot/README.md

 `cd ruby; gem install bundler; bundle install; ruby sinatra-server.rb`

 # Perl
-`sudo cpan -i Dancer Dancer::Plugin::CRUD JSON MongoDB; perl dancer-server.pl`
+`sudo cpan -i -f Dancer Dancer::Plugin::CRUD JSON MongoDB; perl dancer-server.pl`

 # Docker setup
 You can skip all of the setup instructions below and use the docker container if you like.